cockroachdb/docs/v19.1/start-a-node.md

 ## Flags

 The `start` command supports the following [general-use](#general), [networking](#networking), [security](#security), and [logging](#logging) flags.

-All flags must be specified each time the node is started, as they will not be remembered, with the exception of the `--join` flag.
-Nevertheless, we recommend specifying _all_ flags every time, including the `--join` flag, as that will allow restarted nodes to join the cluster even if their data directory was destroyed.
+Many flags have useful defaults that can be overridden by specifying the flags explicitly.
+If you specify flags explicitly, however, be sure to do so each time the node is restarted, as they will not be remembered.
+The one exception is the `--join` flag, which is stored in a node's data directory, but even for `--join`, it's best practices to specify the flag every time, as that will allow restarted nodes to join the cluster even if their data directory was destroyed.

 {{site.data.alerts.callout_success}}
 When adding a node to an existing cluster, include the `--join` flag.